osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 This cleanup work is mostly something that can be done "on the side" whenever that particular piece of code is touched anyway.

-The main places left which need updating in this regard are the command line parsing and expire code.
+The main places left which need updating in this regard is the expire code.

 ### Documentation